Thaumistry: In Charm's Way

 - 17 % negative mentions

-The story in "Thaumistry" is enjoyable and immersive, featuring a blend of humor and engaging puzzles that enhance the gameplay experience without overwhelming the player.
+The story in "Thaumistry" is described as enjoyable and immersive, with a blend of humor and engaging puzzles that enhance the experience without overwhelming the player.
 While not groundbreaking or deeply serious, it effectively guides players through its narrative with a forgiving parser and helpful recap system, making it accessible and fun.
-Overall, the game captures the charm of classic interactive fiction while avoiding common frustrations, though some may find the plot lacks depth and plausibility.
+However, some reviewers noted that the story lacks plausibility and depth, with a few subpar puzzles detracting from the overall experience.

 “The story was not particularly revolutionary or groundbreaking, but it was entertaining and immersive, and I found myself steadily more engrossed over the few hours that I spent playing to completion.”